Peter Bergen: Documentaries, TV series, and podcast

 Between early 2023 and early 2025, he hosted the Audible podcast "In the Room with Peter Bergen."
 He was a producer of "Ghosts of Beirut" for Showtime in 2023, a docudrama series directed by Greg Barker that traced the long conflict between the CIA and Hezbollah.

 He co-produced, with Tresha Mabile, the National Geographic Channel documentary, American War Generals (2014) which featured interviews with several high-ranking U.S. Army officers, including Colin Powell, Stanley McChrystal, and David Petraeus.
 The film examined both the Army's post-Vietnam restructuring and the difficulties encountered in the wars in Afghanistan and Iraq.
 In a commentary on the documentary, American journalist Thomas Ricks noted a tension between the Army's successful post-Vietnam rebuild and what he described as its insufficient preparedness for counterinsurgency conflicts in the early twenty-first century.

 Bergen and Mabile produced CNN Films' Legion of Brothers, which premiered at Sundance in January 2017.
 It was released in theaters in June 2017.
 It was nominated for an Emmy for Outstanding Politics and Government documentary in 2018.
 In 2020, together with the producers of Homeland, he produced the Showtime documentary, The Longest War, which documented the CIA's long involvement in Afghanistan.

 On May 2, 2016, the five-year anniversary of the death of Osama bin Laden, CNN aired the documentary We Got Him: President Obama, Bin Laden, and the Future of the War on Terror.

-In addition to interviewing President Barack Obama in his first sit-down interview in the Situation Room, Bergen also conducted the first in-depth interview with the architect of the bin Laden raid, Admiral William H. McRaven, as well as interviewing senior administration officials including former Secretary of State Hillary Clinton.
+In addition to interviewing President Barack Obama in the Situation Room, Bergen also conducted the first in-depth interview with the architect of the bin Laden raid, Admiral William H. McRaven, as well as interviewing senior administration officials including former Secretary of State Hillary Clinton.